anycable/docs.anycable.io/docs/guides/laravel.md

 AnyCable is a battle-proofed real-time server that's been in production at scale for many years.
 It comes with extensive features set (reliability, various protocols support, observability tools, etc.) and it's **free to use**.

 You can use AnyCable server in a [Pusher mode](/anycable-go/pusher.md) or _natively_ using a custom broadcasting and Echo adapter.
-In the latter, you can benefit from such AnyCable features as streams history and resumable sessions (see [Reliable streams](/anycable-go/reliable_streams.md)).
+In the latter, you can benefit from such AnyCable features as streams history and resumeable sessions (see [Reliable streams](/anycable-go/reliable_streams.md)).

 ## Pusher mode